xeqi/kerodon/README.md

 ## Building

-[leiningen](https://github.com/technomancy/leiningen) version 2 is used as the build tool.  ```lein2 all test``` will run the test suite against clojure 1.3, 1.4, and a recent 1.5-alpha.
+[leiningen](https://github.com/technomancy/leiningen) version 2 is used as the build tool.  ```lein2 all test``` will run the test suite against clojure 1.3, 1.4, 1.5.

 ## License

-Copyright (C) 2012 Nelson Morris and [contributors](https://github.com/xeqi/kerodon/graphs/contributors)
+Copyright (C) 2013 Nelson Morris and [contributors](https://github.com/xeqi/kerodon/graphs/contributors)

 Distributed under the Eclipse Public License, the same as Clojure.